C

 Size And Weight

 This is a medium-sized dog with males and females growing to an average height of 16 inches at the withers.
-Males and females weigh up to 65 pounds fully grown.
-An 8-week-old dog weighs around 8 pounds.
+Males and females typically weigh between 12 and 30 pounds fully grown, with some rare individuals reaching up to 40 pounds.
+An 8-week-old cockapoo weighs around 8 pounds.
 These dogs are considered full-grown between the ages of 9 and 12 months.
-Consider this size chart:

 Common Health Issues

 These dogs have a mixture of genes from poodles and cocker spaniels.
-So, they are prone to many of the health issues of those two breeds.
+As a result, they are prone to many of the health issues found in those two breeds.
 One common health issue of a cockapoo is hip dysplasia.
 Hip dysplasia occurs when the femur moves away from the hip joint.
 Inflammation and arthritis are the results of hip dysplasia.
 A dog with this condition may limp or move awkwardly.

 The most common health issues of cockapoos include: